NURSERY, PRE-KINDERGARTEN AND KINDERGARTEN

 Early Childhood

-Students attend half-day or full day Nursery and Pre-K programs and attend full day for Kindergarten.
+Students attend half-day or full day Pre-K3, Pre-K4 programs and attend full day for Kindergarten.
 Our creative curriculum is based on the belief that early childhood learning is best lived out in small, well-defined centers where children can work at their own pace and discover things in their unique way.

 At All Saints, early childhood learning is a time for exploration and discovery.